microsoft/CopilotHackathon/exercisefiles/dataengineer/README.md

         6.1.
 Display the results a chart that shows the top three countries with the highest ratio of positive cases to the number of tests conducted.

         6.2.
-Display the results in a chart that shows the top ten countries with the most positive cases vs deaths.
+Display the results in a chart that shows the top ten countries with the most positive cases.

         6.3.
 Display the results in a chart that shows the top ten countries with the most tests conducted.

 ### 7. Conclusion

-        6.1.
+        7.1.
 What are your conclusions?

-        6.2.
+        7.2.
 What are the limitations of this analysis?

-        6.3.
+        7.3.
 What are the next steps you would take to improve this analysis?